ArupChandra/classic_models_sales_analysis/README.md

 ### Data Source

-Classic Models Data : The datasets used for this analysis is in classic_models folder consisting of different 'csv' files, containing detailed information about each sales.
+Classic Models Data : The datasets used for this analysis is in "classicmodels" folder consisting of different 'csv' files, containing detailed information about each sales.

 ### Tools